 It is legal to carry a controlled substance in Colorado if you have a valid prescription for that medication.
 The prescription is personal; therefore, it only authorizes you to carry and consume that medication.
-If you were to give that same medication bottle to another person, they could be arrested, because it is illegal to carry or use someone’s prescription medication.
+If you gave that same medication bottle to another person, they could be arrested because it is illegal to carry or use someone’s prescription medication.

 What Is the Likelihood You Will be Charged?

-In most cases, you will not be arrested or charged with handing over a single pill to a family member or friend.
-However, that does not mean you cannot be arrested, or that you are immune.
+You will not be arrested or charged with handing over a single pill to a family member or friend in most cases.
+However, that does not mean you cannot be arrested or that you are immune.
 It is best never to share prescription medication.
-If the person is injured or you are caught sharing a highly controlled substance, you increase the chances that you will be arrested and charged with distribution.
+If the person is injured or you are caught sharing a highly controlled substance, you increase the chances of being arrested and charged with distribution.

 In most of these instances, the charge is a misdemeanor, and you may not serve any time in jail.
 However, that misdemeanor is a permanent scar on your criminal record and one you must deal with the rest of your life for sharing a single pill.